dtao/aiadventures/summaries/2023-05-21-agi-ruin/agi-ruin-list-of-lethalities.md

 1. **P1** The current trajectory of AI research will lead to superhuman AGI.
 2. **P2** Superhuman AGI will be capable of escaping any human efforts to control it.
-3. **P3** Superhuman AGI will be _misaligned_ by default, i.e. it will not
+3. **P3** Superhuman AGI will be _misaligned_ by default, i.e. it will likely
-   magically behave according to values or set long-term goals that won't lead to extinction-level outcomes, meaning outcomes that are _as bad as_ human extinction.
+   adopt values and/or set long-term goals that will lead to extinction-level outcomes, meaning outcomes that are _as bad as_ human extinction.
 4. **P4** We do not know _how to align_ superhuman AGI, i.e. reliably imbue it
-   with values or define long-term goals that will ensure it does _not_ ultimately produce an extinction-level outcome, without some amount of trial & error (how nearly all of scientific research works).
+   with values or define long-term goals that will ensure it does _not_ ultimately lead to an extinction-level outcome, without some amount of trial & error (how nearly all of scientific research works).

 ### Conclusions